Orphan Drugs and Rare Diseases

 In 2013, the FDA published guidelines (in Thai language) regarding the registration of orphan drugs.
 Through these guidelines it was determined that the Subcommittee of Orphan Drugs, under the supervision of the National Drug Committee and coordinated by the Bureau of Drug Control of the Thai FDA, would be responsible for (a) providing and updating the list of orphan drugs, (b) creating thorough guidelines for orphan drug registration, and (c) developing a mechanism for increasing the accessibility of orphan drugs.

-As provided in the guidelines, the Thai FDA announced a list of approved orphan drugs through the Notification Re: List of Orphan Drugs 2016, which includes the 70 orphan drugs that have been authorized for use in Thailand.
+As provided in the guidelines, the Thai FDA announced a list of approved orphan drugs through the Food and Drug Notification Re: List of Orphan Drugs.
+The most recent Notification was published in 2019, and includes the 78 orphan drugs that have been authorized for use in Thailand.

 4. Does your country have pro- visions for relaxed clinical trial/ scientific evidence requirements in respect of Orphan Drugs as compared to other drugs?